Purmerend railway station: Train services

 From December 2008, the direct connection with Amsterdam Centraal was lost, due to the Stoptrain 4500 becoming an Intercity, not stopping between Amsterdam Sloterdijk and Hoorn.
 Therefore, it is recommended to travel to Zaandam or Amsterdam Sloterdijk to get to the centre of Amsterdam.

-The station is also served by two bus lines, 110 to Purmer North - Edam and Volendam and 103 to Purmer South - Broek in Waterland and Monnickendam.
+The station is also served by two bus lines, 110 to Purmer North - Edam - Volendam - Katwoude - Monnickendam - Broek in Waterland - Schouw and Amsterdam Noord Metro Station and neighborhood bus 416 to Zuidoostbeemster - Middenbeemster - Westbeemster and De Rijp.